Skip to main content

 CrossOver: Roll For Initiative was developed by MicroProse Software.

-CrossOver: Roll For Initiative has received very positive reviews from players.
+CrossOver: Roll For Initiative has received positive reviews from players.
 Most players liked this game for its gameplay but disliked it for its story.